What is the Synchrotron and its structural techniques used for?

 • Andrew THOMPSON, Scientific Director

-• Andrea ZITOLO, Research Officer
+• Andrea ZITOLO, Research Associate

-Synchrotron SOLEIL – X-ray absorption spectroscopy: a versatile tool for studying the electronic and atomic structure of materials
+, SOLEIL Synchrotron – X-ray absorption spectroscopy: a versatile tool for studying the electronic and atomic structure of materials

 • Werner PAULUS, Professor, Montpellier

-X-ray diffraction: from laboratory diffractometers to synchrotrons
+: X-ray diffraction: from laboratory diffractometers to synchrotrons